PrestaShop/docs/src/content/1.7/basics/installation/httpd.md

 You first have to ensure you have the `php-fpm` binary and Apache's FastCGI installed.
 On a Debian based, packages are `libapache2-mod-fcgid` and `php7.1-fpm`.

-After installating these packages, fpm service will automatically be started.
+After installing these packages, fpm service will automatically be started.
 PHP-FPM uses so-called pools to handle incoming FastCGI requests.

 Here's an example: